 The first people pleaser is the kind where they go out of their way to be nice or help others, because they feel like it’s their moral obligation to help others.
 They can’t say no, and they’re terribly afraid of offending others.
 [Read: How to learn to say no, stop pleasing others and love yourself more]

-The other kind of people pleaser is the kind where they try to help someone all the time or constantly compliment others, in the hope of getting the same treatment back from their friends.
+The other kind of people pleaser is the kind where they try to help others all the time or constantly compliment others, in the hope of getting the same treatment back from their friends.

 People pleasers need others in their lives because they’re terribly scared of being alone.
 They need attention and care, and will do anything or say anything to get it.
-[Read: 10 types of toxic friends you need to avoid in your life]
+[Read: How to be emotionally independent and stop using others for happiness]

 People pleasing is not bad.
 All of us kiss ass now and then to get what we want, or to be nice to someone we want to impress.